• COVID-19

 Blue Grass Plant Destruction Milestone

-On Sept.
+As of Sept.
 1, 2020, 50% of the mustard agent in the stockpile of chemical weapons stored at the Blue Grass Army Depot in Kentucky has been destroyed.

 A munitions handler marks a box containing mustard agent-filled projectiles prior to destruction in the Explosive Destruction Technology facility at the Blue Grass Chemical Agent-Destruction Pilot Plant.